Hyra/mindthecode.com/_posts/2011/2011-09-10-using-less-in-cakephp.markdown

 ---
 title: Using LESS in CakePHP
+subtitle: Let me show you how to use a little helper so you can use LESS in your next CakePHP project
 description: >-
   Let me show you how to use a little helper so you can use LESS in your next CakePHP project